larseggert/moderation/draft-ecahc-moderation.md

 Note that the term "moderation" can refer both to *preemptive* moderation, where moderators review attempted participation before it occurs (such as reviewing messages to a mailing list), and *reactive* moderation, where moderators intervene after problematic participation has occurred.
 The IETF historically mainly practiced reactive moderation, with a spectrum from gentle reminders on- and off-list, all the way to suspension of posting rights and other ways of participating or communicating.
-It is up to the moderator team to decide which mix of preemptive and reactive moderation to employ as part of their processes.
+It is up to the moderator eam to decide which mix of preemptive and reactive moderation to employ as part of their processes.

 In addition, {{?RFC3683}} defines a process for revoking an individual's posting rights to IETF mailing lists following a